 For a quintessential European lifestyle, France is one of the best places to retire, with areas to suit every taste.
 Consider these five prime towns and regions:

-1. Bordeaux: A Lower Cost of Living in “Little Paris”
+1. Retiring in Bordeaux: A Lower Cost of Living in “Little Paris”

 Bordeaux is a beautiful port town of 239,000 people lying along the Gironde river in the Aquitaine region of southwest France.
 For centuries, Bordeaux had been regarded as one of France’s wealthiest and most glamorous cities.
 By the end of the 20th century, however, it had lost much of its luster and developed a reputation for being conservative, bourgeois, and unforgivably dull.